rapid7/insightconnect-plugins/palo_alto_cortex_xdr/help.md

 ## Troubleshooting

-* Isolate Endpiont fails with 500 error - This will happen if an isolation action (Isolate or Unisolate) is in progress on the selected endpoint.
+* Isolate Endpoint fails with 500 error - This will happen if an isolation action (Isolate or Unisolate) is in progress on the selected endpoint.
 Wait a few minutes and try again.

 # Version History